 After exploring Notting Hill, walk through Hyde Park, Britain’s largest royal park, making your way to Kensington.

-Next, take the short walk to South Kensington and take your pick from two of its incredible museums.
+Next, take the short walk to South Kensington to visit one of the museums.

 The Victoria & Albert Museum is a celebration of human creativity with a vast collection spanning 5,000 years.